-I am an immunologist with a background in cellular immunity, in particular the protective and disease-related roles of T-cells.
-Having obtained a B.Sc. in Medical Sciences from the University of Leeds, I carried out (and received my Ph.D. for) a project at the Imperial Cancer Research Fund (now Cancer Research UK) Cancer Medicine Research Unit at St. James's University Hospital, Leeds, investigating the CD8 T-cell stimulating properties of a DNA vaccine encoding multiple, melanoma-associated epitopes.
+I obtained a B.Sc. in Medical Sciences from the University of Leeds and received a Ph.D. for a project at the Imperial Cancer Research Fund (now Cancer Research UK) Cancer Medicine Research Unit at St. James's University Hospital, Leeds, investigating the CD8 T-cell stimulating properties of a DNA vaccine encoding multiple, melanoma-associated epitopes.
 Following a post-doctoral position at the Edward Jenner Institute for Vaccine Research in which I examined the role of auto-reactive CD8 T-cells and T-cell regulation in the context of joint inflammation, I joined the group of Prof. Hazel Dockrell where I have been concerned with the cellular immune response to BCG vaccination and more generally with immune mechanisms that might provide protection against tuberculosis infection and disease.

 I am involved with the MSc in Immunology of Infectious Diseases as a lecturer, pratical class organiser, personal tutor and project supervisor and with MSc Infectious Diseases (Distance Learning).
 I am a member of the programme committees and exam boards for these courses.

 I am deputy module organiser and lecturer for 3134/3144 Advanced Immunology